Understanding Latent Diffusability via Fisher Geometry: Background

-To reduce computational costs, diffusion is often performed in the compressed latent space $\mathcal{Z}$ of a pre-trained autoencoder \cite{rombach2022high}.
-However, standard VAEs regularize $\mathcal{Z}$ toward a Gaussian prior using Kullback-Leibler divergence, which frequently causes ``manifold crinkling'' \cite{arvanitidis2018latent}.
-This phenomenon occurs when distant points on the data manifold $\mathcal{X}$ are mapped to adjacent latent coordinates to satisfy the prior, ensuring that Euclidean distances in $\mathcal{Z}$ fail to preserve the intrinsic data geometry.
-This creates a fundamental ``geometry gap'' between the spaces.
-Recent architectures address these geometric distortions by explicitly regularizing latent representations.
-For example, Geometry-Preserving Encoders (GPEs) align latent Euclidean geometry with data-space Euclidean geometry \cite{lee2025gpe}, while spherical and manifold autoencoders utilize non-Euclidean latent spaces to better capture complex data topologies \cite{saez2023neural, yue2026image}.
+\textbf{Latent Diffusion and the Geometry Gap.} To reduce computational costs, diffusion often operates within the compressed latent space $\mathcal{Z}$ of a pre-trained autoencoder \cite{rombach2022high}.
+However, standard VAEs regularize $\mathcal{Z}$ toward a Gaussian prior using Kullback-Leibler divergence, often inducing ``manifold crinkling'' \cite{arvanitidis2018latent}.
+This phenomenon forces distant points on the data manifold $\mathcal{X}$ into adjacent latent coordinates to satisfy the prior, causing Euclidean distances in $\mathcal{Z}$ to misrepresent the intrinsic data geometry.
+This disparity creates a fundamental ``geometry gap.''
+Recent architectures mitigate these distortions by regularizing latent structure: Geometry Preserving Encoder/Decoder (GPE) aligns latent and data-space Euclidean geometries \cite{lee2025gpe}, while spherical and manifold autoencoders employ non-Euclidean latent spaces to capture complex topologies \cite{saez2023neural, yue2026image}.